 Introduction to wellbore positioning - download

-This industry standard publication (accepted by the ISCWSA board) is published through the UHI Research Office, the full eBook is available to view or download below.
-Please note - it is expected this publication will be added to and developed over time as techniques change or newer technology is employed, please check this page regularly if it is important to you to have the latest version of the publication, version information is at the bottom of this page.
+This industry standard publication on directional drilling (accepted by the ISCWSA board) is published through the UHI Research Office, the full eBook is available to view or download below.
+This publication is constantly updated as techniques change or newer technology is employed, please check this page regularly if it is important to you to have the latest version of the publication.
+Version information is at the bottom of this page.

-Click above link for details of this course, developed by the University of the Highlands and Islands in partnership with the Society of Petroleum Engineers (SPE) Technical Section for Wellbore Positioning.
+The Wellbore Surveying Competency Programme was developed by the University of the Highlands and Islands in partnership with the Society of Petroleum Engineers (SPE) Technical Section for Wellbore Positioning, and has many themes in common with the eBook.
+View information on the course at the link below:

 This eBook is provided, and may be used, free of charge.
 Selling this eBook in its entirety, or extracts from it, is prohibited.
 Obtain permission from the author before redistribution.